Healthy Carrot Cake

 - If you love nuts, consider folding ½ cup of crushed walnuts or pecans into the cake batter for a crunchy addition!

 - Raisins are another common addition to carrot cake but can be a polarizing ingredient.
-If you love the sweetness or raisins, you can mix in ¼ cup to the batter.
+If you love the sweetness of raisins, you can add ¼ cup to the batter.
 If you are going to add raisins, soak them in hot water for 10 minutes, then drain.
-This makes the raisins super plump!
+This makes them super plump!

 - After frosting the cake, try sprinkling it with ground cinnamon, shredded coconut, or some crushed nuts (we love walnuts or pecans) for simple and healthy decorating.